Artificial consciousness: In large language models

 In 2022, Google engineer Blake Lemoine made a viral claim that Google's LaMDA chatbot was sentient.
 Lemoine supplied as evidence the chatbot's humanlike answers to many of his questions; however, the chatbot's behavior was judged by the scientific community as likely a consequence of mimicry, rather than machine sentience.
 Lemoine's claim was widely derided for being ridiculous.
 Moreover, attributing consciousness based solely on the basis of LLM outputs or the immersive experience created by an algorithm is considered a fallacy.
 However, while philosopher Nick Bostrom states that LaMDA is unlikely to be conscious, he additionally poses the question of "what grounds would a person have for being sure about it?"
 One would have to have access to unpublished information about LaMDA's architecture, and also would have to understand how consciousness works, and then figure out how to map the philosophy onto the machine: "(In the absence of these steps), it seems like one should be maybe a little bit uncertain. [...] there could well be other systems now, or in the relatively near future, that would start to satisfy the criteria."

 David Chalmers argued in 2023 that LLMs today display impressive conversational and general intelligence abilities, but are likely not conscious yet, as they lack some features that may be necessary, such as recurrent processing, a global workspace, and unified agency.
 Nonetheless, he considers that non-biological systems can be conscious, and suggested that future, extended models (LLM+s) incorporating these elements might eventually meet the criteria for consciousness, raising both profound scientific questions and significant ethical challenges.
 However, the view that consciousness can exist without biological phenomena is controversial and some reject it.

 Kristina Šekrst cautions that anthropomorphic terms such as "hallucination" can obscure important ontological differences between artificial and human cognition.
 While LLMs may produce human-like outputs, she argues that it does not justify ascribing mental states or consciousness to them.
 Instead, she advocates for an epistemological framework (such as reliabilism) that recognizes the distinct nature of AI knowledge production.
 She suggests that apparent understanding in LLMs may be a sophisticated form of AI hallucination.
 She also questions what would happen if an LLM were trained without any mention of consciousness.

+A 2025 study reported that when LLMs' ability to roleplay or lie is suppressed, they are more likely to say they are self-aware or conscious.